Eforen/FlowHS/KANBAN.md

 * [Testing] Add tests type AND
 * [Testing] Add tests Pins
 * [Testing] Add tests ObjectDictionary Utils
-* Make Command abstract track exe state and throw error if undo or exe is called in the wrong order
-* [Editor] Allow creation of connections by click dragging from inputs to outputs
-* [Editor] Connection needs an invisable padding that absorbs cursor events so it can be hovered and clicked without perfact accuracy
-* [Editor] Allow selection of connections by clicking them
-* [Editor] Allow deletion of connections by selecting them then pressing delete
-* [Editor][File Management] Add flow renames
-* [Editor][Store] Delete Connection from store nodes and flow (Action and Mutation)
-* Be redundent with data a little for speed by storing all flowIDs a node is in in the node
-* Be redundent with data a little for speed by storing all connectionIDs a node is in in the node
-* Be redundent with data a little for speed by storing all flowIDs a connection is in in the connection
-* [Editor][Node] RenderNode State Indicator (right) (Support For multi bit buses)
-* [Editor][Node] RenderNode Property Inspector on double click
-* [Editor][Node] RenderNode State Flip Button (left) functionality
-* [Editor][Node] RenderNode Use Vuex to store state
-* [Editor][Node] Show loaded flows above the workspace in tabs
-* [Editor] Calapsable Inspecrtor on right
-* [Editor][File Management] Rename flows in Inspecrtor
-* [Editor] Calapsable New Node List on left
-* [Main] Titlebar Drag Move Window
-* [Main] Titlebar Minimize Window
-* [Main] Titlebar Close Window
-* [Editor] Titlebar Reflects the state of the file and what the ChipName is
-* [Editor] Chip Names independent from filename
-* [Editor] Chip Save/LOAD
-* [Editor] Chip Embed in other Files
-* [Builtin Chips] 1 Bit Pin-IN
-* [Builtin Chips] 1 Bit Pin-OUT
-* [Editor] Connections Get their render state from the Node they are from and do not store their own state
-* [Testing] Add tests for Flows connectToEmulator
-* [Testing] Add tests for Flows loadFlow
-* [Testing] Add tests for Flows loadClose

 ### v0.2
 * Chips Via Plugins